 Key takeaways:

-• The solution to the optimization problem with risk-free asset
+• The solution to the mean-variance optimization problem with a risk-free asset

 Comments